ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 ### Non-goals

--   The visual design and interaction design for these components out of scope in nimble design system.
-However we have an [IxD workflow](https://www.figma.com/file/Q5SU1OwrnD08keon3zObRX/SystemLink?type=design&node-id=6280-94045) for SLE application that we will rely on.
+-   The visual design and interaction design for these components are out of scope in nimble design system.
+However we have an
+    [IxD workflow](https://www.figma.com/file/Q5SU1OwrnD08keon3zObRX/SystemLink?type=design&node-id=6280-94045) for SLE application that we will rely on.
 -   Blazor integration will be out of scope for this component as we have less or no experience in Blazor component development or other